Entry to the Sixth Form (Year 12)

 King’s has a large and successful Sixth Form of about 290 boys, including approximately 10% who are new to King’s in Year 12.
 We warmly welcome applicants for Sixth Form places from boys who will achieve good GCSEs.
 The school has an established track record of ensuring that students joining the Sixth Form make a smooth transition both to A Level study and a new Post 16 environment.
 All boys experience a thorough induction programme before the start of Year 12 to facilitate the transition into the King’s Sixth Form.

 Please do read the information about the Sixth Form available on this website.
-Information on Post 16 options will be published on this page shortly.
-An application form is available at the bottom of this page.
-Completed application forms should be sent to Julie Parker as early as possible, but no later than Friday 12 February 2021.
+Information on Post 16 options can be found by following this link The King's School Grantham - Year 11 Options Evening - A levels (kings.lincs.sch.uk) .
+A registration form and full application form is available at the bottom of this page.
+Completed application forms should be sent to Julie Parker as early as possible, but no later than Friday 11 February 2022.

 The school’s Published Admissions Number (PAN) is 30.
 This is the maximum number of places which will be available in Year 12 for candidates who have attended schools other than The King’s School in Year 11.
 The criteria for admission to the Sixth Form, which apply equally to all applicants whether on roll at this school in Year 11 or not, will be: